aneesh-sk/Heathcare-Resource-Allocation---Thesis-Showcase/README.md

 My thesis aims to address the concerns around healthcare resource allocation.

 Kindly have a look through my findings, graphs, data science techniques used and results in the "Aneesh Thesis Final" PDF file.

+My main data envelopment analysis is in "DEA_Analysis" R file.
+This is a great showcase of my coding in R as well as my documentation of each segment of my code and what each function does.